 The OWD requires annual monitoring on a statistically valid sample size dependent on the number of enrollments or exits WDB compliance staff will monitor a percentage of new enrollments per program for each contract year.
 If 100% of the files are not monitored, a random sampling technique will be used to identify the selection of files to be monitored.
-The Southeast Region has a goal to monitor 100% of all enrollments in every program we operate.
-This ensures all files are monitored for eligibility documentation and access to services.

 OWD requires an annual monitoring report presented to the CLEO and board members regarding compliance and performance reviews.
 To fulfil this annual requirement the WDB Compliance staff present a Sub-State Monitoring Report to the full board and subcontractor attendees during the quarterly board meeting following the completion of the Sub-State Monitoring.
 This annual report includes Sub-State Monitoring results, compliance concerns, performance reviews, adequacy of assessments, planning of activities and services, coordination with One-Stop Delivery System partners, and customer outcomes.
 If a problem is discovered during Sub-State or any other on-going monitoring, the WDB adheres to the WIOA regulations and requires that these problems be resolved by prompt and appropriate corrective action.

 Our WIOA Quality Assurance Staff member tracks and monitors the 5% over income exception and the 5% In-School Youth "needs additional assistance" barrier.
-WDB fiscal staff monitors and tracks youth expenditures to ensure they are in line with WIOA regulations - 75% Out-Of-School Youth, 20% Work Based Learning, etc. the current 15-2020, the Southeast Region Region will stay in compliance with the current issuance and postss
+WDB fiscal staff monitors and tracks youth expenditures to ensure they are in line with WIOA regulations - 75% Out-Of-School Youth, 20% Work Based Learning, etc. Additional information on the Sub-State Report requirements can be found in the current OWD Issuance 15-2020, the Southeast Region Region will stay in compliance with the current issuance and posts Sub-State Reports is available on our website at www.job4you.org/resources.

-With the newly released OWD Issuance 12-2019, Data Validation Monitoring will have to be conducted every quarter.
+With the newly released OWD Issuance , Data Validation Monitoring will have to be conducted every quarter.
 Through this mandated monitoring the Southeast Region will be able to keep a focus on staff input in the Case Management System and promptly correct any staff errors resulting in a negative outcome performance measure.
 Through the use of MoPerforms Rosters, the Southeast Region is able to look at upcoming performance outcomes and evaluate participant accounts for a participant being negative or positive in any performance measure.
 Using the tools of MoJobs reports and MoPerforms, we are able to monitor and track performance to work at reaching our regions negotiated performance levels.
 The Southeast Region will stay in compliance with the current OWD Issuance for Data Validation Monitoring.